 About the author

 Vcodex is led by Professor Iain Richardson, an internationally known expert on the MPEG and H.264 video compression standards.
-Based in Aberdeen, Scotland, he frequently travels to the US and Europe.
+Based in Delft, The Netherlands, he frequently travels to the US and Europe.